 After playing an acoustic set of original material supporting Unto Us and Colourflow at the Frog & Fiddle in Cheltenham in July 2014, he was asked to play two acoustic sets at the 10th Summer's End Progressive Rock Festival in Chepstow.
 A review of the latter stated, "he has a fine voice and accompanied himself on keyboard through songs that have a very individual character."

-He released his first solo album, Daybreak in December 2014 to critical acclaim, Rock Society magazine describing it as "an astonishing debut of vision and maturity".
+He released his first solo album, Daybreak in December 2014 to critical acclaim, Lady Obscure magazine describing it as "an album that pleases on many levels".

 Alongside his solo rock music, he also records electronic music under the name Northwoods, recently having been commissioned to write and record the music for a gaming company's project, which he released as War Songs, again to positive review.